GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 In the previous challenge, you dove deep into Movie Guru's reliability landscape, discovering a young app with room to grow.
 You learned that the company currently lacks a robust way to measure and define user experience, relying instead on the unsustainable goal of constant uptime.

 Armed with the insights gained from exploring the app, collaborating with stakeholders, and understanding the system's design, challenges, and user feedback, it's time to take a crucial step: defining Service Level Objectives (SLOs).
-If you need a referesher on SLOs, see the section **What is an SLO?** below.
+If you need a referesher on SLOs, see the section **What is an SLO?** in the **Learning Resources**.

-SLOs provide a clear and measurable way to define the desired reliability of your services, ensuring they align with user expectations and business goals.
-Remember, the product owner or product manager (PO/PM) often has valuable insights into user needs.
-Be sure to consider their perspective as you embark on this challenge.

 ### Challenge Steps